ichoi21/HWK01/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 ## History
--README was revised to provide a narrative on work changed -index.html was revised to minimize redundant call outs.
+* README was revised to provide a narrative on work changed
+* index.html was revised to minimize redundant call outs.
--style.css was revised to minimize lines consolidating codes to simplify call outs.
+* style.css was revised to minimize lines consolidating codes to simplify call outs.

-Meta code was generated to enable flexible display with screens.
+- Meta code was generated to enable flexible display with screens.
-Names were changed to navigate the html file easier.
+- Names were changed to navigate the html file easier.
-ID was added to ensure hyperlinks works to direct to the proper section.
+- ID was added to ensure hyperlinks works to direct to the proper section.
-Texts were aligned to aesthetically look more organgized. css inputs were reordered to follow section sequentially.
+- Texts were aligned to aesthetically look more organgized.
+- CSS inputs were reordered to follow section sequentially.
+- CSS codes were consolidated to reduce lines to simplify.
+Codes that were the same was generalized and   called out from its mother bracket to make the same affects.